davejachimiak/fuci-travis/README.md

 ### Configuration file

 fuci-travis looks for a file called ".fuci-travis.rb" in your project's root directory.
-It's recommended that you configure fuci-travis there.
+You should create that file and configure fuci-travis there.
+The configuration must include your Travis access token.
-The configuration must include your Travis access token. **Therefore, you should include .fuci-travis.rb into .gitignore.**
+**Therefore, you should include .fuci-travis.rb into .gitignore.**

-".fuci-travis.rb" should include a call to `Fuci::Travis.configure` with a block that sets your access token and other options.
+That configuration file should include a call to `Fuci::Travis.configure` with a block that sets your access token and other options.

 ### Access tokens

-fuci-travis ships with the Travis gem.
-It includes the Travis CLI and Ruby wrapper.
+fuci-travis ships with the Travis gem which includes the Travis CLI and Ruby wrapper.
 You'll use the Travis CLI to get your access token.

 #### Travis for public repositories